The Intrepids

-This is about the children TV series, not the Image Comics miniseries.

-Les Intrépides (French for The Intrepids) is a France-Quebec TV series for children, released between 1993 and 1996, that ran for 52 episodes (about 30 minutes each).
+The Intrepids (French Les Intrépides) is a TV series for children, released between 1993 and 1996, that ran for 52 episodes (about 30 minutes each).

 The series is about adventures of two kids; Julie Boileau and Tom Miller, whose parents got married and that made them step-siblings.
 Tom and Julie run their own radio station for kids and help its listeners to resolve their - often criminal - adventures and problems.